nickseah1/DS/README.md

 # Data Science Portfolio
 Hello!
 This is a portfolio of my personal data science projects.
-Please feel free to email me at nickseah1@gmail.com if you have any questions, comments, or suggestions.
+Stay tuned for my Machine Learning project to predict Top 2021 NBA draft prospects!
 Thanks and have a blessed day!